Experiencing Vision Loss?

 4. Ask your VR counselor about the types of assistance you may qualify for:

 - Orientation and Mobility (O&M) training : An O&M specialist can help you adjust to moving through your community.
 They can teach you skills such as using public transportation or using a white cane that will allow you to navigate the world independently and with confidence.

 - Vision Rehabilitation Therapy : A Vision Rehabilitation Therapist can teach you skills to help you function with independence and dignity, including communication skills, home management skills, and personal management skills.

 - Low Vision Services : These services can assist you in enhancing your functional vision as much as possible.

 5. Keep in mind that many individuals with blindness and low vision maintain productive, satisfying lives and hold careers in a wide variety of fields.
 You are still a valuable member of society!
-Check out some talented workers with blindness and visual impairments on our website .
+This guide introduces you to services, resources, and tools that can help you maintain or gain employment. .